0xO0O0/nodejs-json-boilerplate/README.md

 The Gruntfile has the following features:

 * jshint: Validate files with JSHint.
-* nodeunit: Run Nodeunit unit tests.
+* karma: Run Karma test runner.
-* default: Alias for "jshint", "nodeunit" tasks.
+* default: Alias for "jshint", "karma" tasks.
-* timestamp: Log the current time and date to the console.
 * supervise: Runs the app and watches for code changes.
 If any changes are detected it automatically reloads the app.
+* test: alias for "karma" task.